morgenm/morgenm.github.io/_pages/about.md

 I contribute to open source projects and maintain a blog.
 I am interested in:
 - Software Development and Engineering
-- Application Security
+- AppSec
-- Reverse Engineering and Malware Analysis
+- Reverse Engineering
-- ML/AI

 Navigate to my [Blog](/blog) to see writeups on the projects I am working on.
 I discuss software I am developing and other topics such as reverse engineering and the applications of ML/AI in security.
 Check out my [Repos](/repositories) too.